 This is an introductory-intermediate level workshop applicable to both employees and managers.

 Method of Delivery

 Presentation, video, case study exercises, experiential practice, personal reflection, and small group discussions.

 Add this to your Calendar

-At checkout you will have the option to pay by credit card or to receive an invoice to be paid later.
+At the checkout, you will have the option to pay by credit card or cheque.
+If you choose the pay by cheque option, you will receive an invoice to be paid later.

 Register Early!
 Seating is limited.

 Children and unregistered guests are not permitted in the meeting rooms.

 The Early Registration rate is available for those participants who submit both their registration form and payment 3 weeks before the workshop.